emilleishida/snclass/README.md

 my_matrix.plot([0,1], None, show=True)
 ```

-The parameter values found using the cross-validation procedure are stored in the ``d.final`` dictionary and a
+The parameter values found using the cross-validation procedure are stored in the ``d.final`` dictionary.

 ## Requirements